 Family Farm Defenders is a Wisconsin based activist group that seeks to expose how industrial agribusiness operations are taking over small farms and ruining food security and the environment.

-At Four Season Farm you will find ideas for small farms in cold climates, and lots of good gardening articles.
+At Four Season Farm you will find ideas for small farms in cold climates, and lots of good gardening articles and books.
 The farm itself produces vegetables year-round "and has become a nationally recognized model of small-scale sustainable agriculture".
 An excerpted portion of “Beyond Organic”, available as a pdf file at the website, is at the bottom of our "Buy REAL Food Locally" page.

 Acres USA provides invaluable information on eco-agriculture and sustainable agriculture, plus it holds annual conferences and has an excellent online store.
 Be sure to explore the online articles archives.